mitel/avamar-sdk/README.md

 A tentative to wrap the EMC Avamar REST API into a more simple and intuitive framework for developers.
 The code here is not supported in any way by EMC Corp.
 I developed it just to play around with the API and experiment with the new ES6/ES7 JavaScript syntax.

-Currently this is just a beta version with few of the REST API calls implemented as JavaScript async functions:
+Currently this is just an alpha version with few of the REST API calls implemented as JavaScript async functions:
 `login, logout, createResourcePool, deleteResourcePool, createDataProtectionResource, deleteDataProtectionResource, createTenant, deleteTenant, createResourceShare, assignResourceShare, deleteResourceShare, createFolder, deleteFolder, getTaskResult`.

 Contributions and suggestions are welcomed.
 Still a lot of work to be done for extending the SDK, error handling and so on.